11 May Magnesium

 Magnesium is involved in a high number of enzyme systems that regulate the functions of the body.
 These include blood pressure regulation, muscle function, protein synthesis and many more with around 300 in total.

-Adults need around 400mg daily for males and around 300mg daily for females with slightly less for those that are younger and slightly more for lactating mothers.
+Adults need around 400mg daily for males and around 300mg daily for females.
+With slightly less for those that are younger and slightly more for lactating mothers.
 There are several conditions that could point towards a deficiency in magnesium.
 These include leg cramps, insomnia, muscle pain, anxiety, fatigue, migraines, high blood pressure and type 2 diabetes.
-This does not mean that an individual that presents with any of these situations is categorically suffering from magnesium deficiency or that magnesium deficiency has definitely caused these situations.
+This does not mean that an individual that presents with any of these situations is categorically suffering from magnesium deficiency.
+Or that magnesium deficiency has definitely caused these situations.

 The risk of deficiency seems to be described as low in those with a “fresh unprocessed food approach”.
 However, there is a heightened risk or deficiency in some individuals suffering from Celiac disease, Crohn’s disease, chronic diarrhea, or consuming any other conditions affecting absorption through the gastrointestinal tract.
 Levels could also be low in individuals consuming lower than around 2000Kcals per day.
-This would include many who have becoming leaner as their main goal and are consequently reducing their calorie intake.
-Also at risk are those with type 2 diabetes and those with a high alcohol intake.
+This would include many who have become leaner as their main goal and are consequently reducing their calorie intake.
+Also at risk are those with type 2 diabetes and those with high alcohol intake.
 The use of certain medications over an extended duration can lead to magnesium deficiency.

 Excess magnesium from the diet is normally averted through increased concentrations of it leaving the body through urination.
 Signs and symptoms of excess magnesium from supplementation include diarrhea, nausea and abdominal cramping.
+For more on magnesium maximum benefit read more on why magnesium is essential.

 Magnesium can be taken as a dietary supplement in the form of a tablet powder or a liquid and the magnesium contained in the supplement will be in the form of a compound such as magnesium chelate, magnesium oxide, magnesium phosphate, magnesium citrate and others.
 Absorption of magnesium taken is most likely to be better in liquid form than tablet form.
 It is also available as a spray or gel applied to the skin and as a powder that can be added to a warm or hot bath.
 Oral magnesium supplementation can result in diarrhea and this would be avoided with dermal applications.

-As with all types of supplementation a conversation with a health professional before embarking on the supplementation program would be well advised if you are in doubt about its suitability.
+As with all types of supplementation, a conversation with a health professional before embarking on the supplementation program would be well advised if you are in doubt about its suitability.